-The Roman Catholic St Martin’s Cathedral (named after Martin of Tours), built in the 15th century, is the biggest and best-known sacral edifice in the city.
+The Roman Catholic St Martin’s Cathedral (named after Martin of Tours), built in the 15th century, is the biggest and best-known ecclesiastical edifice in the city.

-The Cathedral played an important role in the history of the Kingdom of Hungary, of which Bratislava (the Hungarian name is Pozsony) was an integral part of for many centuries.
+The Cathedral played a role in the history of the Kingdom of Hungary in which Bratislava was an integral part of for several centuries.

-It is located very close to the Most SNP, and due to the proximity to the bridge and the vibrations caused by the heavy traffic, the structure of the church is (slowly but steadily) deteriorating.
+It is located close to the Most SNP, and due to this proximity to the bridge and the exposure to the vibrations caused by the traffic volume, the structure of the church is (slowly but steadily) deteriorating.

 6.6 Most SNP

-The Bridge of the Slovak National Uprising (Most Slovenského národného povstania) is the most eye-catching and the best known among the five Danube bridges in Bratislava.
+The Bridge of the Slovak National Uprising (Most Slovenského národného povstania) is the most conspicuous among the five Danube bridges in the capital.

-The “nový most” (new bridge) was built in 1972 (as the second Danube bridge in Bratislava), and is named after the National Uprising in 1944 against the German armed forces.
+The nový most (new bridge) was built in 1972 (as the second Danube bridge in Bratislava), and is named after the 1944 National Uprising against the German occupying forces.

-In the nicknamed “UFO” at the top end of the two structural elements a restaurant can be found, and from the observation deck one has a great panorama view onto the entire city.
+In the nicknamed “UFO” at the top end of the two structural elements a restaurant can be visited, and from the observation deck you have a good panorama view of the city.